emqx/emqx-docs/en_US/data-integration/data-bridge-mongodb.md

   "t/#"
 ```

-You can use the SQL below to save `timestamp` as data type and the `payload`  in JSON as JSON strings:
+You can use the SQL syntax below to save `timestamp` as data type and the `payload`  in JSON as JSON strings:

 ```
 SELECT